Shipboard Organization and Ranks On Merchant Navy Ships

 The Deck Department: Ranks And Responsibilities

 The deck department is an organizational team on board ships.
-Provisions of the STCW Convention prescribe the skill and other requirements needed to become a part of a shipboard organization. the department, The STCW further prescribes the responsibilities of each rank in the shipboard organization.
+Provisions of the STCW Convention prescribe the skills and other requirements needed to become a part of a shipboard organization. the department, The STCW further prescribes the responsibilities of each rank in the shipboard organization.
 The deck department is headed by the chief officer.

 Captain or Ship Master